-An ambulance rushes Rita to the hospital where she’s an inpatient for 5 days.
+An ambulance rushes Rita to the hospital, where she’s an inpatient for five days.

 This scenario is common for many seniors; additionally, the fear of medical costs make it difficult for Rita to focus on getting better.

-The ambulance costs $185 for the Part B deductible.
+The ambulance costs $198 for the Part B deductible.
 Then, Rita pays 20% of the remaining ambulance bill.
-Once she’s an inpatient client her Part A deductible must be paid, that’s $1,364 per benefit period.
+Once she’s an inpatient client, her Part A deductible must be paid, that’s $1,408 per benefit period.

 Then, Rita pays 20% of the entire hospital stay!
-Rita could be responsible for more bill payment than her savings allows.
-Especially if the doctor doesn’t accept Medicare and charges her 15% in addition to the other coinsurances.
+Rita could be responsible for more bill payments than her savings allows, especially if the doctor doesn’t accept Medicare and charges her 15% in addition to the other coinsurances.

-If Rita was enrolled in Medigap Plan G the only payment outside of premium she would pay is the Part B $185 deductible.
+If Rita were enrolled in Medigap Plan G, the only payment outside of the premium she would pay is the Part B $198 deductible.

-Paying a Medicare Supplement premium can end up being cheaper annually than one serious trip to the hospital.
+Paying a Medicare Supplement premium can end up being cheaper annually than one dangerous trip to the hospital.

 Prescription coverage is a benefit of Part D. You must enroll in Part D coverage to avoid a late enrollment penalty.

-Part C is an Advantage (Medicare Advantage (MA) plan.
+Part C is an Advantage plan.
 This policy can include Part D, always replaces Medicare, has copayments, and deductibles.
 These plans can end up costing more than Medicare Supplement plans.

 Kentucky Medicare Advantage Plans